PlaidCloud/website/content/en/docs/concepts/services-networking/ingress.md

 a Service.

-It's also worth noting that even though health checks are not exposed directly through the Ingress, there exist parallel concepts in Kubernetes such as [readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) that allow you to achieve the same end result.
+It's also worth noting that even though health checks are not exposed directly through the Ingress, there exist parallel concepts in PlaidCloud such as [readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) that allow you to achieve the same end result.
 Please review the controller specific documentation to see how they handle health checks (for example: